agenttools/issue/README.md

 1. **Quick Info**: Use `issue --tldr` to understand the tool
 2. **Agent Mode**: Use `issue agent` to start in a tmux session for programmatic interaction
+3. **Numbered Options**: All questions use numbered choices (1-4) for easy selection
+4. **Write-in Support**: Every question includes "Other (write in)" for custom responses
-3. **Tmux Commands**: The tool provides the exact tmux commands needed to:
+5. **Tmux Commands**: The tool provides the exact tmux commands needed to:
    - Send keyboard input to the session
    - Capture and read output from the session
    - Clean up when done

 The agent mode creates an isolated tmux session where the interactive CLI runs, allowing full programmatic control.

-## Development Roadmap
+## Changelog

-- [ ] Add more granular error handling
-- [ ] Add logging/history of processed feedbacks
-- [ ] Support for bulk processing (multiple transcripts)
-- [ ] Custom prompt templates
-- [ ] Support for attachments/screenshots in issues
-- [ ] Integration with other issue trackers (Jira, GitHub Issues)
-- [ ] JSON output mode for easier agent parsing
+### v0.2.4
+- Added LLM-powered natural language deadline parsing
+- Move enrichment questions before issue extraction for better context
+- Automatic Linear issue due date setting
+- Numbered multiple choice options (1-4) with write-in support
+- Reduced enrichment questions to 1-3 most relevant ones

+### v0.2.3
+- Fixed version display
+- Removed debug output
+- Added option to skip enrichment questions

+### v0.2.2
+- Added refinement workflow after cancellation
+- Enrichment questions for additional context

+### v0.2.1
+- Fixed crash from invalid issueIndex values
+- Added validation for Claude responses

+### v0.2.0
+- Major design elevation with professional CLI styling
+- Improved visual hierarchy and spacing

 ## License

-Private
+MIT